DangeL187/AdvancedDesktop/README.md

 Then, install any programm that will allow you to set wide and large wallpapers.
 For me it is [Lively](https://github.com/rocksdanister/lively).

-### You can place your monitors something like this:
+### You can place your monitors something like this: (your first monitor MUST be in the top left corner)

 <img src="https://github.com/DangeL187/AdvancedDesktop/blob/main/img/Mirage.png" width="100%">